Max-Bisections of graphs without even cycles: Introduction

 \begin{theorem}[Alon, Krivelevich and Sudakov \cite{AKS2005}] Let $G$ be a graph with $n$ vertices, $m$ edges and vertex degrees $d_1, d_2,\dots, d_n$.
 If there is an absolute positive constant $\epsilon$ such that the induced subgraph on any set of $d$ vertices, all of which have a common neighbor, contains at most $\epsilon d^{3/2}$ edges, then $G$ has a cut with size at least

 \end{theorem} The proof of Theorem \ref{THM:AKS-thm} in \cite{AKS2005} is a combination of Theorem \ref{THM:AKS-theorem-sparse} and a probabilistic reasoning.
 It is natural to seek sufficient conditions under which the Max-Bisections satisfy the Shearer's bound.
 The first step was given by Lin and Zeng \cite{Lin2021} who showed that every $\{C_{4},C_{6}\}$-free graph with a perfect matching has a bisection satisfying the Shearer's bound.
-Recently, Hou, Wu and Zhong \cite{HWY2024} showed that the perfect mathching condition can be replaced by the minimum degree condition.
+Recently, Hou, Wu and Zhong \cite{HWY2024} showed that the perfect matching condition can be replaced by the minimum degree condition.
+For more information on this area, we refer the reader to \cite{HX2025, RHZ2022, WX2024, WZ2025}.
 In this paper, we give a bisection version of Theorem \ref{THM:AKS-theorem-sparse}.